Linaro/vixl/README.md

 builds and mostly works for 32-bit x86 platforms, there are a number of floating-point operations which do not work correctly, and a number of tests fail as a result.

+VIXL may not build using Clang 3.7, due to a compiler warning.
+A workaround is to disable conversion of warnings to errors, or to delete the offending `return` statement reported and rebuild.
+This problem will be fixed in the next release.

 Debug Builds
 ------------